tsgates/arch-wiki-markdown/wiki/Oracle.md

 This section walks you through doing a scripted initial database creation.

-Note: The scripts assume they are the first database to be installed on this system.
+Note:The scripts assume they are the first database to be installed on this system.
 If this is not the case review the xdb-create.sh script and comment out the portions which deal with the *.ora files.